oracle-livelabs/pts/plsql-rag-23ai/lab1/lab1.md

     ALGORITHM, ALGORITHM_TYPE, round(MODEL_SIZE/1024/1024) MB FROM user_mining_models
     ```
 **Demonstrate and compare vector embedding using different models**
-3. Create vector embedding for text chunk using Tinybert model, and observe the text chunk and vectors.
+3. Create vector embeddings for text chunks using the Tinybert model, and observe the text chunks and vectors.

     ```
     %%sql